Dynamic-LLaVA: Efficient Multimodal Large Language Models via Dynamic Vision-language Context Sparsification

 { Moreover, enhancing computational efficiency during the prefill and decoding without KV cache stages is equally critical for MLLMs~\cite{liu2024visual, li2024monkey, chen2024image, huangivtp, cha2024honeybee, leviathan2023fast, chen2023accelerating, liu2023online}. }

 { There is a positive correlation between the vision understanding performance of MLLMs and image resolution~\cite{liu2024visual, li2024monkey}.
 While achieving improved performance, the increased number of image tokens significantly adds to the computation burden during the MLLM's prefill stage, which includes a rise in computation budgets such as longer image token sequences and increased inference latency~\cite{chen2024image, huangivtp, cha2024honeybee}.
+This challenge echoes the importance of structural information compression in graph representation learning, where methods like GraRep~\cite{cao2015grarep} reduce complexity via low-dimensional embeddings.
+Similar graph-based approaches, such as compressing image tokens via graph sparsity~\cite{jiang2025kind}, further enable efficient MLLM acceleration.
 Therefore, reducing the number of image tokens to accelerate MLLMs is crucial.
 However, existing LLM KV cache compression methods typically do not accelerate the computation in the MLLM prefill stage, thus limiting their applicability in MLLMs. }

 { For decoding without KV cache, this inference mode still retains advantages over those using KV cache~\cite{vaswani2017attention}.
 For instance, decoding without KV cache does not require the storage of extensive KV activations for subsequent decoding use, which significantly reduces the memory overhead during the MLLM inference process.
 Accelerating the inference speed of decoding without KV cache also has potential applications in commonly used speculative sampling strategies~\cite{leviathan2023fast, chen2023accelerating, liu2023online}.
 These strategies utilize preliminary decoding by smaller LLMs to parallelize the autoregressive decoding of larger LLMs, also enhancing the efficiency of MLLMs in practical deployments.
 Our Dynamic-LLaVA facilitates this by reducing the number of tokens processed in parallel during decoding, thereby accelerating the parallel decoding of large MLLMs and further improving the inference benefits of speculative sampling strategies. }